Hoppa till huvudinnehåll

 Contents

-Any text file you upload to Mink must belong to a corpus – a collection of texts.
-You can use it to group related text files, and you can create as many corpora as you want.
+Any sources you upload to Mink must belong to a resource.
+You can group related source files in one resource, and you can create as many resources as you want.

-You can create a corpus and upload your text file in any of two ways:
+You can create a resource and upload your files in any of two ways:

-A. Upload the file directly and have a corpus automatically created for it
+A. Upload files directly and have a resource automatically created

 1. Go to Mink and click My data

-2. Use the Add files section in the bottom of the page to upload a file from your computer
+2. Use the Upload files area in the bottom of the New resource section to upload one or many files from your device

-3. A corpus is created automatically, with the uploaded file added under Source texts
+3. A resource is created automatically, with the uploaded file added under Source files

-4. The corpus is given an automatically generated identifier ("mink-" followed by a random string of characters), but it is better to give it a more informative name (see the Metadata section)
+4. The resource is given an automatically generated identifier ("mink-" followed by a random string of characters), but it is better to give it a more informative name (see the Metadata tab section)

-B. Create a corpus, then upload a file to it
+B. Create a resource, then upload a file to it

 1. Go to Mink and click My data

-6. On the next page, scroll to the bottom and use the Add files section to upload a file from your computer
+5. On the next page, scroll to the bottom and use the Upload files section to upload files from your device

 Source files